varunprajan/varunprajan.github.io/_posts/2025-07-28-how-is-my-feature-doing.markdown

 ![funnel.png](/assets/img/funnel.png)

 Because there are decreasing numbers of users at each step, this is called a “funnel analysis” (the population shrinks from left to right, like a funnel turned on its side).
-In a more sophisticated analysis, we might come up with more intermediate steps (fills out shipping information but not payment details, places order but credit card fails, etc.), but here a simplified flow makes reasoning easier.
+In a more sophisticated analysis, we might come up with more intermediate steps (fills out shipping information but not payment details, places order but credit card fails, etc.), but reasoning about a simplified flow is easier, here.

 Immediately a few problems with funnel analyses become apparent.
 First, decomposing one overall metric into N sub-metrics can complicate more than it simplifies.
 Instead of needing to answer the question “why isn’t the overall metric hitting its target?” we need to answer N sub-questions: “why aren’t these N sub-metrics hitting their N sub-targets?”.
 That’s provided we can even set these sub-targets sensibly, which is no easy task.